dxw/playbook/playbook.md

 Each user story will also contain a list of acceptance criteria.
 Acceptance criteria are a collection of statements about the functionality of the service which must be true in order for the story to be considered "done".

-For more information about writing good stories, read User Stories Applied by Mike Cohn.
+For more information about writing good stories, we recommend reading User Stories Applied by Mike Cohn.
 There is a copy of this book in the dxw library.

 #### Lifecycle of a story